webaxones/wax-remove-post-tags-product-tags/README.md

 # WAX Remove Tags for Posts and WooCommerce Products

-Users often forget to respect the structure of the document they write.
-Especially since HTML5 allows a more complex hierarchy (multiple h1 tags).
-Defining a structure based on a single title h1 makes it possible to limit the damage.
-This mu-plugin remove h1 tags from editor : only h1 tags defined by programming or in dedicated modules will go through.

 ## Features

-* This mu-plugin remove tags support for posts and WooCommerce products
 * This mu-plugin remove tags support for posts and WooCommerce products if WooCommerce exists.
 If a custom post type uses this taxonomy then it's intentional.

 ## Installation